 Leena has contributed to publications such as The Guardian, Crikey, The Big Issue, Kotaku, MX, Writers Bloc, Playwrite, The Victorian Writer, Women’s Agenda, and Metro Magazine, TEXT Journal, and co-authored a book on misogyny in videogames culture and online harassment for Affirm Press in March 2016 with Dr Dan Golding, called “Game Changers: From Minecraft to Misogyny, The Fight for the Future of Videogames”

-Leena also sits on the Program Advisory Committee for RMIT’s Bachelor of Design (Games) degree program, and has been involved in the Freeplay Independent Games Festival in various roles (mainly Program Advisory Committee and Associate Producer) since 2011.
-Leena is the Deputy-Chair of the very first “Games and Interactive” Advisory Committee for the Australian Writers Guild, and sat on the Curatorial Advisory Committee for the Code Breakers exhibition at Australian Centre for the Moving Image, celebrating women game developers.
+Leena also sits on the Program Advisory Committee for RMIT’s Bachelor of Design (Games) degree program, and has been involved in the Freeplay Independent Games Festival in various roles (mainly Program Advisory Committee and Associate Producer) between 2011 and 2014.
+Leena is the Chair of the very first “Games and Interactive” Advisory Committee for the Australian Writers Guild, and sat on the Curatorial Advisory Committee for the Code Breakers exhibition at Australian Centre for the Moving Image, celebrating women game developers.